The First Full Digital Asset Ecosystem Listed on Nasdaq

 Many believe cryptocurrency to be the currency of the future.
 Supporters of crypto site cryptocurrencies decentralization and technological recording as key benefits.
 When central banks are removed from managing the money supply, it’s less likely the value of money will decrease due to inflation.
 Additionally, blockchain technology allows the network to see the exact history of the digital asset, providing more security and transparency.

 According to CoinMarketCap, the total value of all cryptocurrencies was greater than $1.6 trillion on February 18th, 2021.
+In August, that number had grown to over $2 trillion.
 The cryptocurrency market is predicted to continue growing with a CAGR of 56.4% from 2019 to 2025, meaning now is a great time to invest in and get on a good crypto exchange.

 EQONEX group is committed to delivering on crypto derivatives and digital securities, by offering products and infrastructure to meet the massive opportunity in derivatives, and by disrupting traditional financial markets through digital asset securitization.